Isla de los Estados

-Isla de los Estados (English: Staten Island, from the Dutch Stateneiland) is an Argentine island that lies 29 km off the eastern extremity of Tierra del Fuego, from which it is separated by the Le Maire Strait.
-It was named after the Netherlands States-General, the Dutch parliament.

-The island is part of the Argentinian province of Tierra del Fuego, and of the department and city of Ushuaia.
+Isla de los Estados, also known in English as Staten Island, is an Argentine island that lies 29 km off the eastern extremity of Tierra del Fuego, from which it is separated by the Le Maire Strait.
+The island is part of the Argentine province of Tierra del Fuego, and of the department and city of Ushuaia.
 It has been declared an "Ecological, Historic, and Tourist Provincial Reserve" ("Reserva provincial ecológica, histórica y turística"), with access limited to tours from Ushuaia.